mhnaeem/Calculator/README.md

 <h1>Calculator</h1>
 <p>This is a personal project about a calculator made completely from scratch written in the Java GUI using its Swing toolkit.
-The calculator has various functionailities such as calculating trigonometery functions and other calculator functions. </p>
+The calculator has various functionalities such as calculating trigonometry functions and other calculator functions. </p>

 <br>
 <h2>Instructions to Run:</h2>